TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/index.md

 You should not look for assignment solutions elsewhere; but if material is taken from elsewhere, then you must **acknowledge** its source.
 You are not permitted to provide or receive any kind of solutions of assignments.
 This includes partial, incomplete, or erroneous solutions.
-You are also not permitted to provide or receive programming help from people other than the teaching assistants, PhD students associated with this course, or the course manager.
+You are also not permitted to provide or receive programming help from people other than the teaching assistants or instructors of this course.
 Any violation of these rules will be reported as a suspected case of fraud to the Board of Examiners and handled according to the EEMCS Faculty's fraud procedure.
 If the case is proven, a penalty will be imposed: a minimum of exclusion from the course for the duration of one academic year up to a maximum of a one-year exclusion form all courses at TU Delft.
 For details on the procedure, see Section 2.1.26 in the faculty's Study Guide for MSc Programmes.